 - Graham crackers for serving (GF if needed)

 - Preheat your oven to 350 degrees and line the bottom of a 9 inch pie plate with parchment paper.
 Spray the sides of the dish with cooking spray and set aside.

 - In a medium mixing bowl, stir together the sifted coconut flour, baking soda, baking powder, cinnamon, nutmeg and salt until well combined.
 Set aside.

-- Stir in the coconut flour mixture, and then beat it to make sure that the lumps are completely gone.
+- Stir in the coconut flour mixture, mixing well to ensure there are no lumps.

 - Stir in the grated carrots until all the carrots are mixed in and coated in the batter.

-- Pour the batter into the pie plate and let stand 5 minutes before baking.
+- Pour the batter into the prepared pan and let stand 10 minutes before baking.

 - Bake for 20-25 minutes or until the top is lightly golden and a toothpick inserted in the center comes out clean.